Francis Seow: Death

 Seow died in Boston on 21 January 2016 at the age of 87.
 Chee Soon Juan, the secretary-general of the Singapore Democratic Party, announced the news of Seow's death on his Facebook page.
+His death was also confirmed by his nephew Mark Looi.
 Seow was survived by two sons, and two daughters.
-His wife, Rauni Marjatta Kivilaakso, died in 1988 after a long battle with cancer.

 Writings

 In his semi-autobiography, To Catch a Tartar: A Dissident in Lee Kuan Yew's Prison, Seow wrote about his career in the Singapore Legal Service, opposition politics and his personal experience of being detained by the Internal Security Department.
 He also accuses the Singapore government of authoritarianism and human rights abuse under Lee Kuan Yew's administration.
 The book also contains a foreword by Devan Nair, the third President of Singapore, equally critical of the Singaporean government.
 Seow also wrote another book, The Media Enthralled, which describes how he believes the Singapore government undermined freedom of the media and turned the media into pro-government mouthpieces.
 He is also the author of Beyond Suspicion? – The Singapore Judiciary that explores key cases in which the Singapore judiciary has bowed to political pressure.